-“Clusters are geographic concentrations of interconnected businesses and institutions in a sector.
-Clusters cover a set of related industries and other entities important for competitiveness.
-They include, for example, specialized product suppliers, such as components, machinery, and services, and providers of specialized infrastructure.
+“Clusters are geographic concentrations of interconnected companies and institutions in a particular field.
+Clusters encompass an array of linked industries and other entities important to competition.
+They include, for example, suppliers of specialized inputs such as components, machinery, and services, and providers of specialized infrastructure.
 Clusters also often extend downstream to channels and customers and laterally to manufacturers of complementary products and to companies in industries related by skills, technologies, or common inputs.
-Finally, several clusters include government or other institutions, such as universities, standard-setting agencies, think tanks, vocational training providers, and trade associations […].”
+Finally, many clusters include governmental and other institutions—such as universities, standard-setting agencies, think tanks, vocational training providers, and trade associations […].”

 – (Porter, M.E.
 (1998).
 “Clusters and the New Economics of Competition,” Harvard Business Review, November-December 1998.)

 Montréal InVivo works with all stakeholders in the Montréal metropolitan area, regardless of whether they are organizations, institutions or companies active in the life sciences and health technologies (LSHT) sector, to create a business environment conducive to innovation, growth, competition and the development of the sector’s public and private organizations.